-If you have been self-employed, you may have the right to unemployment benefit:
+If you have been self-employed, you may be eligible for unemployment benefits

 - if you have completely ceased working with your own business, or

 - if you have temporarily ceased working with your own business.

 In order to assess whether your business has been completely closed down or if it has merely been temporarily suspended, we will perform a comprehensive assessment of your overall situation and no business activity may be carried out during this time.

 A business does not need to be completely closed down for you, as an entrepreneur, to be eligible to receive unemployment benefits, but it is essential that no activities are carried out in the company.
 Normally, you can suspend activity in your company as many times as you wish, but the condition is that at least five years have passed since you last resumed operations in the company.
 The most important thing is that you are available to the employment market without restrictions.

 According to a temporary rule that applies from the 13th of April 2020 you can suspend activity in your company several times between the years 2020 and 2022 without it affecting your benefit.

 You can also market your business to a certain extent without it affecting the right to benefits.
 These measures are only allowed as long as they help you to resume your business.
 The rule applies until December 31, 2022.